Kirankumar555/Gravity-/README.md

 # Gravity-
-This is a gravity simulator written in python
+This is a gravity simulator written in python using pygame to render the simulation.